 ASC 212 Sustainable Energy (3CH): This course gives a This course gives a thorough introduction to sustainable energy, conservation, and energy efficiency within the UAE and the world.
 It will explore the relationship between energy, environment, economy and ecological well-being.
-It will discuss energy production from the biology, natural science, social sciences environmental science and perspectives.
-A variety of topics will be introduced including global warming, climate change, sustainable production, solid waste management, food environmental and natural resources laws.
+It will discuss energy production from the biology, natural science, environmental science and social sciences perspectives.
+A variety of topics will be introduced including global warming, climate change, sustainable waste production, solid management, environmental and natural resources laws.
 The course includes the growing challenges of climate change and energy crisis and proposes solutions to overcome them.